Kolcha/DigitalClock4/README.md

 Also there is [mini wiki](https://sourceforge.net/p/digitalclock4/wiki/) (really mini :) ) exists, where you can find [how to create your own skin](https://sourceforge.net/p/digitalclock4/wiki/How%20to%20create%20skin/) for this clock (it is really very easy, no any special skills are required), [how to translate into your language](https://sourceforge.net/p/digitalclock4/wiki/How%20to%20translate/) or even how to build sources.

-Any bug reports, notes, suggestions and anything else can be sent through the [tickets](https://sourceforge.net/p/digitalclock4/tickets/) or directly to me.
-My contact information can be be found in "About" dialog.

 If you like my software, now you can "say thanks" by donating some bits to this Bitcoin address **[1DLdUCqxXrkufqVqXU18tgsmtvxErHiMQS](bitcoin:1DLdUCqxXrkufqVqXU18tgsmtvxErHiMQS)**

 ![donate](https://digitalclock4.sourceforge.io/qr/qr-code-259.svg)

-Donation will also support the [next clock version][clock-next] (created completely from scratch!) development.
-Thanks!

 Important Note
 --------------